megascatterbomb/mega_mod/README.md

 - No time is ever added to either team's timer during the course of the round.
 - If `mp_timelimit` is set, the team timers will start at a lower value to prevent rounds dragging on long past the intended finish time.
 - If a team gets their timer to 0, they win.
+- The middle point is initially locked for the first 35 seconds of the round.
 - All control points have their capture times increased to match the maximum cap time present within the map.
+  - There are a couple exceptions (e.g `cp_well`) as they set `team_numcap_2`/`team_numcap_3` to a value other than 1, meaning some point's capture times are raised more than others.

 # arena_perks